CogentRedTester/mpv-file-browser/README.md

-    command         a json array of commands and arguments filter          optional - run the command on just a file or folder parser          optional - only run in directories parsed by the given parser multiselect     optional - command is run on all commands selected (default false) multi-type      optional - type of multi-command to send (default repeat) delay           optional - time to wait between sending repeated multi-selected commands append-string   optional - string to insert between items in commands (default " ")
+    command         a json array of commands and arguments filter          optional - run the command on just a file or folder parser          optional - only run in directories parsed by the given parser multiselect     optional - command is run on all selected items (default false) multi-type      optional - type of multi-command to send (default repeat) delay           optional - time to wait between sending repeated multi-selected commands append-string   optional - string to insert between items in appended multi-select commands (default " ")

 Example:
 ```